US soldier injured earlier this year on Gaza pier mission has died

 The soldier, 23-year-old Sgt.
 Quandarius Davon Stanley, was one of three US service members injured in non-combat incidents during the mission, though two were immediately returned to duty after suffering minor injuries.
 He was assigned to the 7th Transportation Brigade (Expeditionary), out of Joint Base Langley-Eustis, Virginia.

-Stanley was recently medically retired by his unit because his injuries meant he would be unable to continue military service, a defense official said.
+Stanley joined the Army in July 2020 as a motor transport operator, according to his service record.
+He was medically retired by his unit on October 25 because his injuries meant he would be unable to continue military service, a defense official said.
 He died on October 31.

 “Stanley was injured while supporting the mission that delivered humanitarian aid to Gaza in May 2024 and was receiving treatment in long-term care medical center,” Capt.
 Shkeila Milford-Glover, a spokesman for the 3rd Expeditionary Sustainment Command, said Monday.